ramanagali/Interview_Guide/CKS_Preparation_Guide.md

 Those who know about Kubernetes Admistriation, for the next level Certified Kubernetes Security Specialist (CKS) exam point of view, below complete one pager, shortened/finetuned study material to revise

-Sources: Taken from various sources and based on my understatnading.
-Pull Requests are welcome
 <hr />

 ## 1. Cluster Setup - 10%